 Rates Increase at the End of the Agreement

-In most cases, a sublease tends to provide companies with a more cost-effective solution when looking for a new office space.
+In most cases, a sublease tends to provide companies with a more cost-effective solution when looking for a new space.
 Because of this, the rates are often below market value — which can seem like a major win.
 But this is also something you need to consider if you plan to stick around in the space once the temporary lease agreement is up.
 If you opt to sign a traditional lease agreement for the space you were subletting, the rates are likely to increase drastically.

 Costs Associated with Subleasing Commercial Space